At St Mary’s RC Primary School we strive to support all children to enable them to

 support to help them reach their targets and if this is the case your child will receive

 additional help from other teachers and support staff in the school.

-Mrs Fawcett is our SENDCo and she is responsible for ensuring that children
+Mr Hewson is our SENDCo and he is responsible for ensuring that children

 with SEN are receiving the specific provision they need.
-Mrs Fawcett will liaise with
+Mr Hewson will liaise with

 staff to monitor progress and plan further interventions if necessary.
 We meet a wide